concord-consortium/lara/README.md

 The runtime environment supports the idea of themes.
 Themes mostly take the form of stylesheets.
 The themes come in two main families, the CC theme and the MW theme.
 You can look at `app/assets/stylesheets/cc-runtime-base.scss` or `app/assets/stylesheets/mw-runtime-base.scss` to see the two main families.
 Most themes inherit from cc-runtime-base, see for example has-atmosphere.scss which uses `partials/_cc-theme-template.scss`

+Theme stylesheets must be added to the config.assets.precompile list in `config/environments/production.rb` in order to function in production environments.

 ## Users and administration